mysmartbus/images_findpip/examples/README.md

 Two examples to demonstrate what the script does.

-Both examples use the same set of receipe cards but use a different sheet of paper for the black background
+Both examples use the same set of receipe cards but use a different sheet of paper for the black background.

 For best results, use a contrasting background color.
 In the examples below, I used a black background because the receipe cards are white.